anrosent/ignore/README.md

 ```

 ## Usage
 `ignore` allows you to quickly add common sets of file types to your `.gitignore` file.
-It pulls from `https://github.com/github/gitignore`.
 ```
     $   ignore python
     $   cat .gitignore